 - What does your sales funnel look like?

-- Do you have customer onboarding?
+- Do you have a customer onboarding process?

 - Do you offer support to your clients?